A nuclear reactor physics engineer by training, Victor has solid experience in the design and deployment of digital engineering tools.

 However, the main objective of system engineering is to ensure a project’s safety and optimisation, i.e. to respond to concrete use case and problems that occur when managing an asset, whether in the design, construction, testing, operation, maintenance or dismantling phases.
 Within this context, this set of theoretical tools must be adapted, adjusted and modulated, according to the specific expected outcomes for a real use case.
 For example, we could mention:

-Bridges between BIM and PLM become crucial for a flawless management of complex industrial assets.
+Bridges between BIM and PLM become crucial for a flawless management of complex industrial assets,particularly in view of the volume of data to be managed.

 The development of 3D digital mock-ups to ensure the assets’ design is one of the first steps that has already been achieved.
 It had become necessary, particularly in the infrastructure field, where a 3D view of assets before construction was essential.
 The mock-ups are broken down into objects, to which data (or attributes) can be associated.
 For example, for a ‘pump’ object, technical performance features (pressure, flow, etc.) physical features (dimensions, weight, etc.) can be attached.
 “In the PBW sector, this is known as BIM (Building Information Modelling) – and this is the same concept.”
 Thus, BIM means adding a data model to a 3D mock-up of the related asset, that enables to enhance the amount of information and the ‘multi-sector’ feature of the model.

 In parallel, the PLM (Product Lifecycle Management) approach enables the management of all information related to a product throughout its entire life cycle, including concepts, methods and collaborative software tools.
 This became necessary in the systems design field (aircraft industry, automotive, naval, defence), where the volume and diversity of information to be attached to a component or to a system made it impossible to manage without digital assistance.
 For example, this could mean attaching applicable design requirements to a pump, the configuration of the product for which this pump is used, or all the other systems that have an interface with this pump (pipe systems, control-monitoring, etc.).
-This approach also allows precise data validity management, through circuits that can be complexified and configured (these are known as workflows) and indexation by a number of crossed file structures that can sometimes be significant (this is known as PBS, Product Breakdown Structure, FBS, Functional Breakdown Structure, GBS, Geographical Breakdown Structure, etc.).
+This approach also allows precise data validity management, through configurable verification circuits involving various stakeholders (these are known as workflows) and indexation by a number of crossed file structures that can sometimes be significant (this is known as PBS, Product Breakdown Structure, FBS, Functional Breakdown Structure, GBS, Geographical Breakdown Structure, etc.).

 Convergence between these two types of tools would therefore appear to be: